common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 # Extension to the CWL specification
 .columns[
 .col2[
-CWL supports the concept of a requirement which "modifies the semantics or runtime environment of a process"
+CWL supports the concept of a requirement which "[modifies the semantics or runtime environment of a process](https://www.commonwl.org/v1.1/CommandLineTool.html#Requirements_and_hints)".

-The minimum features we need are
+The minimum features we need are:
 - to enable the requirement, and
-- to pass through the number of MPI processes to start
+- to pass through the number of MPI processes to start.

 The number of processes can either be a plain integer or a CWL `Expression` which evaluates to an integer.